AlfonsoGhislieri/CV/README.md

 #### Curiosity

-I have always been interested in learning more and expanding my knowledge, this was what led me to study History for my Bachelor's degree.
-This same curiosity is what has pushed me into programming and started my career swap.
+I have always been interested in learning more and expanding my knowledge, this was what led me to study History.
+This same curiosity is what has guided me into programming and instigated my career swap.
+I am always looking to figure out why and how programs work, breaking them down and changing them in order to develop a better understanding and a better product.

  #### Teamwork